Steps to Upload to Ftp Server Command Line

 - If yous are not in the file'southward current location on the FTP server, navigate at that place using the

-command.
-For example, files that are visible to site users volition be stored in thepublic_html
+cdcommand.
+For example, files that are visible to site users volition be stored in thepublic_htmlfolder, so to download a file from there,cdtopublic_html. - Use the

 Additional Documentation